tmtsoftware/csw/docs/src/main/commons/logging_aggregator.md

 In production, Redis will be started in sentinel mode, master mode and slave mode on different machines for Event and Alarm service.
 [Configuration files]
 (https://github.com/tmtsoftware/csw/tree/master/scripts/conf)
-are provided for Redis sentinel, master and slave to log in file `/usr/local/var/log/redis/redis-server.log`.
+are provided for Redis sentinel, master and slave to log in file `/var/log/redis/redis-server.log` (user needs to uncomment `logfile` path in conf files).
 Filebeat will also be watching this file once the [Redis module](https://www.elastic.co/guide/en/beats/filebeat/6.7/filebeat-module-redis.html) is enabled.

 Note that system generated logs on Redis machines also needs to be watched by Filebeat and aggregated.
 In order to enable Redis and System module follow the below given steps: